-The content of Table IV.1 is somehow reflecting the network evolution path of the past decade, from an initially dominated network architecture with an H.248 MG at the border between an IP network and circuit-oriented networks (such as PSTN, ISDN, 2G-PLMN) towards the direction of "all-IP networks" with it's H.248 MGs as IP-IP gateway/router entities.
+The content of Table IV.1 reflects the network evolution path of the past decade, from anetwork architecture initially dominated by H.248 MGs at the border between an IP network and circuit-oriented networks (such as PSTN, ISDN, 2G-PLMN) towards the direction of "all-IP networks" with it's H.248 MGs as IP-IP gateway/router entities.

 Table IV.2 provides some categories concerning technology status and profile availability.